 If you have poorly spaced or crooked teeth, then you should visit an orthodontist or a dentist for an examination with X-rays.
 With the information collected from medical images and molds of your mouth, you can learn if you have mild to moderate dental malocclusions that are repairable with clear plastic aligners.
-These orthodontic devices are made from a durable plastic so that each set is able to apply pressure against your teeth for two weeks.
+These orthodontic devices are made from durable plastic so that each set is able to apply pressure against your teeth for two weeks.
 During your entire orthodontic treatment plan, you will receive a series of aligners, but each set is made in a different way.
 By wearing the clear aligners in the correct order, the devices will apply pressure against your teeth to push the teeth into the proper alignment.

 You should wear your aligners for most of the day and night to have the best outcome from your treatment.
 While you are chewing food or drinking beverages, you can remove the aligners, and you should take the aligners off of your teeth while brushing and flossing.
 In addition, you should rinse your aligners with water several times a day along with cleaning the items to remove food particles and plaque.

-How Do Aligners Straighten Your Teeth?
+How Do Aligners Work In Straightening Your Teeth?

 While wearing your aligners, you will experience excess saliva for a few days, but this problem goes away.
 You will also feel the pressure against your teeth, but you can apply ice packs and take pain relievers to reduce your discomfort.
 It is essential to eat a healthy diet, but softer foods that aren’t sticky can protect your teeth and the aligners from damage.